-We participate in the National Residency Matching Program (NRMP) and adhere to its policies and principles.
-Applications are to be submitted through the Electronic Residency Application Service (ERAS); we do not accept paper applications or applications sent via email.
-Applications for each academic year will be accepted until Nov.
+The program participates in the National Resident Matching Program (NRMP) and adheres to its policies and principles.
+Applications are submitted through the Electronic Residency Application Service (ERAS); paper applications and applications sent via email are not accepted.
+Applications for each academic year are accepted until Nov.
 30. The deadline may be extended under special circumstances.
-Contact the program coordinator to request an extension.
+Contact the program coordinator at email@example.com or 512-324-7890 to request an extension.

 Please make sure the following information is included with your ERAS application:

-- USMLE or COMLEX transcripts for both parts I and II
+- USMLE or COMLEX transcripts for both Steps I and II.

 All documentation must be submitted prior to rank list submission.

-The program will review all applications received.
-Interviews will be granted on a competitive basis, and you will be contacted via email to schedule an interview.
+The program reviews all applications received.
+Interviews are granted on a competitive basis.
+You will be contacted via email to schedule an interview.